aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 ---
 ### Variables
-Variable nodes to create at in this top level folder
+Used to specify data points or variables that will be available in the top-level folder

 **Type**: Map[String, VariableNodeConfiguration]